 - Secure and confidential

-Unique software algorithms designed to use patient responses in order to adapt the test according to the patient’s performance helps improve testing accuracy of these FDA approved tests by eliminating testing variability.
+Unique software algorithms designed to use patient responses in order to adapt the test according to the patient’s performance help to improve testing accuracy by eliminating testing variability.

-Schedule a Cognitive Screening at Berkeley Hearing Centers
+Schedule a Cognitive Screening at Berkeley Hearing Center

-Because many of our patients have put off addressing their hearing loss for some time, some of them have already begun experiencing some degree of cognitive decline by the time they come to us for a hearing assessment.
-To be sure that we are providing the highest level of overall healthcare, not just hearing healthcare, our team of Audiologists at Berkeley Hearing Centers make use of Cognivue screening to provide a more complete assessment of communication function.
-By identifying even mild cognitive issues which may be occurring at the same time or a result of hearing loss, the goal is to help improve your overall quality of life.
+Many of our patients have put off addressing their hearing loss for some time, and some of them have already begun experiencing some degree of cognitive decline by the time they come to us for a hearing assessment.
+Our team of audiologists at Berkeley Hearing Center makes use of Cognivue screening to provide a more complete assessment of the communication function of our patients by including cognitive screening in our hearing evaluations.

-If decision making, organizing tasks, recall, a poor sense of direction or other cognitive related issues are becoming a challenge for you or a loved one, use the adjacent form to contact our hearing care professionals to schedule a diagnostic hearing evaluation with Cognivue cognitive screening.
+If decision making, organizing tasks, recall, a poor sense of direction, or other cognitive related issues are becoming a challenge for you or a loved one, then use the adjacent form to contact our hearing care professionals to schedule a diagnostic hearing evaluation with Cognivue cognitive screening.